gospel-desk/www.logstown.com/2024/i-believe-in-the-church/index.md

-It fills my life with meaning and joy to participate in the Church as a member of my parish: in Liturgy and in service to others, in work and in rest, in fasting and in feasting, in death and in resurrection.
-I believe in the Church.
+It fills my life with meaning and joy to participate in the Church as a member of my parish: in Liturgy and in service to others, in work and in rest, in fasting and in feasting, in patient endurance and in glimpses of glory, in death and in resurrection.
+I believe in the Church, complexities and all.
 Christ is in our midst!